 Gasoline only has a shelf life of about 30 days so it’s important to use gas within 30 days before it starts to degrade.

 If you are unable to use your fuel within 30 days, add a fuel additive to stabilize your gas.
-I like a product called Sea Foam that can be purchased on Amazon or your local automotive store.
+I like a product called Sea Foam that can be purchased online or at your local automotive store.

 You can read more about the advantages of using Sea Foam in my article.

 Much of today’s fuel contains ethanol which is an environmentally friendly corn-based product.
 While gas with ethanol is okay to run in your vehicle, it is not good for your lawn mower engine.